ratemypraxis/fidgetBrowser/README.md

 # Fidget Browser

-A Chrome extension that uses ML5.js hand tracking to detect hand gestures and control webpages.
-Move your thumb quickly to spin the entire webpage!
+A Chrome extension that uses hand tracking to let you anxiously spin the internet! by Re Chang and Sim Ciudad.

 ## Installation